lazycustard/sihfinal25/README.md

 ## Overview

-This project provides a Node.js backend server that generates QR codes linked to product details pages, with blockchain-backed product tracking using Hyperledger Fabric.
-This README explains:
+This project is a Node.js backend providing QR code generation linked to product details pages, integrating with Hyperledger Fabric blockchain for product tracking and finalization.

-1. How to set up Docker on Windows using WSL with VS Code Remote Explorer.
-2. How to clone and configure the project.
-3. How to run the Node.js server locally (inside Docker or local environment).
-4. How to access the website and scan QR codes for product info.

 ***